Sigafoos/vim-snippets/README.md

 ============================
 This is a personal fork of [honza/vim-snippets](https://github.com/honza/vim-snippets), with changes mostly of style (tabs instead of spaces, braces on next line, etc).

+So far I've only gone through the UltiSnips php.snippets file.

 Original readme follows...

 This repository contains snippets files for various programming languages.